 Lon Abbott & Terri Cook

 Two more excellent books in the series cover several trails in the Grand Canyon.
-Hiking Arizona’s Geology by Ivo Lucchitta has 2 South Rim trails, the South Kaibab and the Tanner Trail.
-(Also available in Amazon’s Kindle format!)
+Hiking Arizona’s Geology (Hiking Geology) by Ivo Lucchitta has 2 South Rim trails, the South Kaibab and the Tanner Trail.
 Another book, Hiking the Southwest’s Geology: Four Corners Region by Ralph Lee Hopkins covers Horseshoe Mesa, Cape Final, Powell Plateau, and Toroweap Point.
 All of these are located on the North Rim except Horseshoe Mesa which requires a 7 mile round trip hike on the Grandview Trail along East Rim Drive on the South Rim.

-The 3rd edition of this book puts more emphasis on the hazards of dehydration and water intoxication than previous edition—and for good reason.
-This book covers more of the difficult trails than the book immediately below by the same author, Best Easy Day Hikes, Grand Canyon.
+Newly revised and updated edition of this book puts more emphasis on the hazards of dehydration and water intoxication than previous edition—and for good reason.
+This book covers more of the difficult trails than the book immediately below by the same author.
 Most of the trail descriptions in this book are geared towards multi-day backpacking trips.
 While there are some descriptions for day hikes, you will find that this book is for you if you are ready to put a pack on your back and head in for an adventure!

 First let me say that any trail that goes below the rim of the Canyon is not “easy.”
-But for trails in the park, there are certaily varying degrees of difficulty.
+But for trails in the park, there are certainly varying degrees of difficulty.
 And this pocket sized guide does a great job of describing the trails and paths that are best for day hikes while providing good information to help you plan which to take.
 I really enjoy Ron Adkison’s writing style and find his books comprehensive with trails rated from easiest (rim-based) to most difficult (inner canyon).
-This guide is also available in Amazon’s Kindle format!

 For those taking a river trip, especially those on private trips, there are plenty of wonderful day hikes to do from the Colorado River.
 Tom Martin, a Grand Canyon resident, has compiled a great selection of 100 hikes and provides excellent descriptions and topo maps of each hike.
 Don’t expect poetic grammar, but you will find the book chock full of great information!